Madsn/framework-testing/README.md

 - Installation:
   - Setup was very easy with yeoman - with one minor exception: the installation guide forgets to mention that ruby is required for SASS.
   - The sample app is pretty nice, with authentication, i18n, swagger API + some other stuff
+- Generator
+  - The entity generator pretty much solved steps 2-4 for me with code generation

 ### Grails